 You may see extra information next to someone's name when they send you a message.
 For example, you could get an email from your bank, but the sender's email address is from a different site.

-I see extra info next to the sender's name
+I can see extra info next to the sender's name

 If you add this sender to your address book or reply to one of their emails, you won't see their email address next to their name on future messages.

-You can't remove the "via" next to someone's name.
-Gmail shows this information so you're aware of where your messages are coming from.
+You can't remove the 'via' next to someone's name.
+Gmail displays this information so that you're aware of where your messages are coming from.

-If you notice that an email was sent via a program you don't recognize, the message might be spam.
+If you notice that an email has been sent via a programme that you don't recognise, the message might be spam.

-Gmail checks whether the messages you send are authenticated.
+Gmail checks whether the messages that you send are authenticated.

 - Sign your messages with a DKIM signature that is associated with your domain.

-- Make sure the domain in the "From:" address matches the domain you're using to authenticate your emails.
+- Make sure that the domain in the 'From:' address matches the domain that you're using to authenticate your emails.